EveryoneDestroysTheWorld/design/README.md

 ### 🥅 Design goals
-These are the design princples that the designers should go by for this game.
+These are the design principles that the designers should go by for this game.
 All features should be based on these goals.
 * Encourage the player to create and feel empowered.
 * Ensure consistency across platforms (PC, mobile, console, etc.).
 * Make it fun for everyone, regardless of the player's experience.